 Do you have (or need) an employee agreement that prohibits ex-employees from taking trade secrets with them?

 Probably the biggest potential risk to a company’s trade secrets is former employees taking them with them to a competitor.
-The best way to deal with this up-front is to have an employee agreement which addresses exactly the types of information your company considers a trade secret and specifically prohibiting an employee from taking or utilizing such information at a new employer.
+The best way to deal with this up-front is to have an employment agreement that addresses exactly the types of information your company considers a trade secret and specifically prohibiting an employee from taking or utilizing such information at a new employer.
 You may also consider instituting an exit procedure for departing employees with access to important trade secret material.
 Of course, these steps will not magically alleviate the potential risk but they will enhance your ability to seek redress against the ex-employee and/or their new company.

 Is your information secure?

 For the vast majority of businesses, a common-sense approach will work here – identify the trade secrets, where they are located, who has access to them, and ensure that they are kept as secure as possible given the realities of your business.
-You should also re-visit these issues on a regular basis.
+You should also revisit these issues on a regular basis.
 If a trade secret is kept in a physical location, then restricting and/or monitoring access may make sense.
 If, as is likely the case, the trade secret is kept on a computer system (or in the cloud) then you should make sure that your systems are as secure as possible.
 To the best extent possible, it may also help to mark all trade secret material as confidential and/or proprietary.

 - Identify your trade secrets.